-Introduction to studio design and making.
-This unit sets the foundations for designing and making objects in a world of rapid change.
+This unit is an introduction to studio-based object design and making.
+It sets the foundations for designer makers to respond to a world undergoing rapid change.
 Directed by academic staff and technicians, you will design and make a cohesive collection of small-scale objects that critically respond to current and/or emerging contexts.
-Experimenting with techniques applicable to materials such as wood, metal or clay, you will develop underlying technical, critical, analytical, conceptual and research skills relevant to contemporary object-based design practice.
-You will engage with design brief/s, lectures, demonstrations, studios, workshops, tutorials, discussion or presentations that span historical, traditional, theoretical, technological and current approaches to making processes.
+Experimenting with techniques applicable to a range of materials, you will develop underlying technical, critical, analytical, conceptual and research skills relevant to contemporary object-based design practice.
+You will engage with design brief/s, lectures, demonstrations, studios, workshops, tutorials, discussion, or presentations that span historical, traditional, speculative, and theoretical realms, combined with current approaches to making and processes.
 Instruction and compliance to workplace health and safety (WHS) is fundamental to this unit.

 |Unit name||Object and Furniture 1|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).